DanOlinski/Scribble/README.md

 - If you're using a WLS you need to have the docker application open and running

 #### Setup Database
-- WORDPRESS_SITE_PHP doesn't have a schema file yet, so you'll have to go to php my admin served at `http://localhost:8080/`.
+- WORDPRESS_SITE_PHP doesn't have a schema file yet, so you'll have to go to php my admin served at `http://localhost:8080/` and follow the instructions below.
 If you are running WORDPRESS_SITE_JS, you can follow the instructions from the README file in WORDPRESS_SITE_JS/dataBase folder
     - Create a new database, name it `scribble`
     - Create a new table with 3 columns, name it `notes`
         - Column1 = id (type: bigint 20.
 Under index: chose PRIMARY, check the A_I(auto increment) button)